capstanlqc/update-tmx-changedate/README.md

 This script updates the value of all instances of the `changedate` attribute in a TMX file with the current timestamp.

-## Instructions to Run the Script
+## Instructions to run the script

 Assumed Node.js v20.16.0.

-1. Install Dependencies:
+1. Install dependencies:

 Clone this repo, change directory to it and install dependencies:
 ```bash